-The Council got acquainted with Latvijas Krājbanka report on the corporate management in 2008, which was prepared in accordance with "Corporate management principles and recommendations on implementation thereof" issued by NASDAQ OMX Riga, and considers that the Board is introducing the recommended corporate management principles into operation of Latvijas Krājbanka consistently and adequately, thus improving management quality and raising Latvijas Krājbanka's attraction in the eyes of existing and potential investors.
+The Council got acquainted with the Latvijas Krājbanka report on the corporate management in 2008, which was prepared in accordance with 'corporate management principles and recommendations on implementation thereof' issued by NASDAQ OMX Riga, and considers that the Board is introducing the recommended corporate management principles into operation of Latvijas Krājbanka consistently and adequately, thus improving management quality and raising Latvijas Krājbanka's attraction in the eyes of existing and potential investors.

-The Council advises the Latvijas Krājbanka Board to continue implementation of corporate management principles into operation of Latvijas Krājbanka, by evaluating the commensurability and efficiency of every principle recommended by NASDAQ OMX Riga with operations and specificity of Latvijas Krājbanka.
+The Council advises the Board of Latvijas Krājbanka to continue implementation of corporate management principles into the operations of Latvijas Krājbanka, by evaluating the propriety and efficiency of every principle recommended by NASDAQ OMX Riga with the operations and specification of Latvijas Krājbanka.